Skip to product information

 In stock

 This exquisite miniature Tiffany lamp reproduction stands 5 inches tall and is inspired by Louis Comfort Tiffany's Lotus Pagoda design.
 It comes beautifully packaged in a Tiffany Studios-inspired wooden crate.
 Add it to your collection of miniatures from the Morse Museum or display it as a stunning ornament.
-Made in collaboration with our friends at the Charles Hosmer Morse Museum of American Art in Winter Park, Florida.
+The original lamp is in the collection of The Charles Hosmer Morse Museum of American Art in Winter Park, Florida.

 • Miniature lamp is approximately 5inches (12.7 cm) high